 - McKeen became Superintendent MP&M in June 1902

-- During some of the early years, there also was an Assistant Superintendent MP&M (usually located in Cheyenne because of the shops)
+During some of the early years, there also was an Assistant Superintendent MP&M (usually located in Cheyenne because of the large size of the shops)

 According to a 1917 biography, William R. McKeen was the person E. H. Harriman trusted most for mechanical concerns.
 McKeen was on the Mechanical Committee for all of Harriman's Associated companies.
 Other biographies give McKeen credit for UP's purchase of compound locomotives.
 To put that statement into perspective, the first two from Schenectady were delivered to UP in December 1898, the same month McKeen began his career with UP as a district foreman at North Platte.
 The remaining compound locomotives for UP (a total of 256 locomotives) were delivered to UP beginning in 1900 through 1906.
 McKeen was Superintendent of MP&M from 1902 to 1908, when he left UP to start his McKeen Motor Car Co., with the support of Harriman himself.
 E. H. Harriman died in September 1909, and McKeen sold his interest in McKeen Motor Car Co. to UP in March 1920.